pluralitybook/plurality/contents/english/04-03-commerce-and-trust.md

 The early success of Bitcoin inspired attention and interest for at least three reasons:
   1. It seemed to fill the lacuna in the digital payments space mentioned above, allowing relatively easy cross-border transfers.
   2. It was one of the first examples of a large-scale and "important" (carrying real financial consequences) online application without a centralized identity and permissioning system.
-  3. Because of its financial structure and scarcity, it was possible for the value of the coins to rapidly appreciate, which they did over several stretches in the following 15 years, creating great fortunes, speculation and interest.[^Disc]
+  3. Because of its financial structure and scarcity, it was possible for the value of the coins to rapidly appreciate, which they did over several stretches in the following 15 years, creating great fortunes, speculation and interest.[^Disc0403]

 While many governments and mainstream business actors recognized the importance of the first point, they saw decentralization as largely superfluous or wasteful and the speculation around cryptocurrencies as a frivolous and potentially destabilizing bubble.
 This spurred a number of efforts to reimagine payment systems for the digital age.
 The most ambitious efforts were "central bank digital currencies", which have been launched or piloted in dozens of countries, especially in Africa and Asia and are being explored in many others.
 These most directly respond to the cryptocurrency trend by creating digital, currency-like claims on the central banks.